 If you’re wanting to use your phone while in China without having to use your international roaming, it’s necessary that you make sure that your phone is “unlocked”.
-If you don’t know what that means or if you need to understand how unlock your AT&T iPhone for China, I hope this article will be helpful for you.
+If you don’t know what that means or if you need to understand how unlock your AT&T iPhone for China, this tutorial should help.

 What you may not know is that from the moment you bought your iPhone it has been “locked” to the AT&T network, so that even if you put in a Chinese SIM card it still won’t recognize the new network.
 You can use the WiFi but you won’t be able to make calls or use a data plan.

 This happened to me this past year and I found myself carrying two phones – my Chinese “dumb phone” to make calls and my iPhone for everything else.
 I was sick of it and decided that I needed to unlock my iPhone.

 Fortunately, it’s not a terribly difficult process, and there are a couple ways that the iPhone unlock process can be done.